openpnp/openpnp/Motion-Planner.md

 ![Motion Planer Diagnostics](https://user-images.githubusercontent.com/9963310/96174107-1e381600-0f29-11eb-8e0a-9a4bd160963b.png)

-**Enabled?** switches diagnostics on.
+**Diagnostics?** switches diagnostics on.
 This might add a slight CPU load penalty.

 The **Test** button plays the **Test Motion** defined on the previous tab.
 It does it forward/backward, alternating.